zertico/apidoc/source/index.md

 Not implemented
 ```

-The manager can edit the information contained in your own profile accessing the route described below.
+The manager can edit the information contained in his own profile accessing the route below.

 Route: *`PATCH "/api/v1/manager/company-profile"`*